Boardinghouse (film): Plot

 Inspired by Jim and jealous of the other women in the house, Victoria begins attempting to hone her own supernatural powers.
 She soon discovers she too has the ability to harness telekinesis.
 Cindy mysteriously vanishes on the beach while having a rendezvous with Jim.
 A note left behind indicates she has reunited with Richard.
 The next day, Jim and the women prepare for a housewarming party they are holding that night.
 While cleaning the house, Victoria suffers another terrifying vision in which a looming, monstrous entity chases her through the house.
 Later, she finds her pet cat, Pumpkin, dead.

 At the housewarming party, Jim's college friend, a police officer, arrives to tell him that Cindy's body was recovered from the beach.
 He also informs him that it is the tenth anniversary of the Hoffman deaths.
 Outside, the officer is overcome by a supernatural force which makes him shoot a partygoer before killing himself.
 Meanwhile, Pam gets into an argument with Debbie, and upon returning inside, is overcome by the supernatural force, which causes her to claw her own eyeballs out.
 Shortly after, the house's gardener is found stabbed to death by the pool.
 Debbie soon reveals herself to Jim as Deborah Hoffman, the daughter of Dr. Hoffman, returning to claim her home.
-It is also revealed she had an incestuous relationship with her father, and was responsible for the deaths of him and mother.
+It is also revealed she had an incestuous relationship with her father, and was responsible for the deaths of him and his mother.
 Using her supernatural powers, she has been killing the boardinghouse tenants one by one, deeming them trespassers.
 Jim and Victoria bond together and engage in a psychic battle with Debbie, and ultimately are able to defeat her.

 A postscript reveals that the Hoffman residence burned to the ground the night of the party, and that Jim is now working professionally as a programmer, while Victoria is a successful singer.
 Debbie Hoffman's body is yet to be found.